jiefenn8/graphloom/README.md

 ```
 21/05/2021
-Download is currently unavailable as we migrate our artifact repository home from Bintray to JFrog Platform.
+Download is currently unavailable as we migrate our artifact repository home from Bintray/JCenter to the next one.
 Repository build information below are no longer valid and will be updated once we finish our migration.
 ```